 There are a few different types of payroll taxes small business owners need to be aware of:

-These are taxes that you withhold from employees based on their salary, filing status, dependents, and other information they fill out on their W-2 tax forms.
+- Federal income tax: These are taxes that you withhold from employees based on their salary, filing status, dependents, and other information they fill out on their W-2 tax forms.
 Federal income tax withholdings generally range between 10 percent and 37 percent of gross earnings.

-FICA taxes, which stands for Federal Insurance Contributions Act, is comprised of three different taxes bundled into one.
+- FICA taxes: FICA taxes, which stands for Federal Insurance Contributions Act, is comprised of three different taxes bundled into one.
 The first type is Social Security Tax, which comes in at 12.4 percent.
 You, the employer, are responsible for exactly half of that amount (6.2 percent).
 Medicare Tax is 2.9 percent, with employers owing 1.45 percent per employee.
 And if an employee’s income exceeds a certain threshold, there may be an additional 0.9 percent Medicare Tax.

-This program helps fund and oversee state unemployment insurance programs.
+- FUTA taxes: This program helps fund and oversee state unemployment insurance programs.
 As an employer, you’re required to contribute.
 The standard FUTA tax rate is 6 percent on the first $7,000 paid to each employee per year.
 In other words, it’s roughly $420 per year per employee making at least $7,000.

 As a small business owner, the IRS requires you to calculate and withhold payroll taxes with each paycheck you distribute to an employee.
 Make sure you familiarize yourself with the details.